Thomas E. Bertelsen Jr. Associate Professor of Art History and Religion

 Dr. Barush received a D.Phil. from the University of Oxford in 2012 and has held positions as Postdoctoral Research Associate at the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C. and as a curatorial assistant in the department of Prints and Drawings at the Yale University Center for British Art.
 She is the author of the monograph Art and the Sacred Journey in Britain, 1790-1850 (London: Routledge).
-Shifting the focus to the present day, Dr. Barush's current book project continues to explore the transfer of 'spirit' from sites to representations through a critical examination of contemporary art (including assemblages of souvenirs, built environments, and reconstructions of sacred sites) created after or during pilgrimages with the intent to engender the experience for others.
+Shifting the focus to the present day, Dr. Barush's current book project (under contract with Bloomsbury Academic) explores the transfer of 'spirit' from sites to representations through a critical examination of contemporary art (including assemblages of souvenirs, built environments, and reconstructions of sacred sites) created after or during pilgrimages with the intent to engender the experience for others.

 Courses Recently Offered